Skip to content

 go get github.com/ppacer/core@latest

-Now, let’s proceed to initiate the scheduler and executor within a single program.
+Now, let’s proceed to initiate the ppacer with a single DAG.
 Start by creating a file named main.go with the following content:

 package main